deis/deis/docs/customizing_deis/choosing-a-scheduler.rst

     **Known Issues**

     - It is not yet possible to change the default affinity filter.
-    - If swarm can't create all the containers requested during scale, deis rolls back the scale operation.

 To test the Swarm Scheduler backend, first install and start the swarm components: